Diaspora writers that perfectly capture the South Asian experience

 South Asian writers capture what some have come to call the “immigrant time capsule effect.”
 “The homeland of their memories haunts the descendants in their new land and remains alive in the diaspora,” as Minyoung Lee puts it.

 TCKs are finally finding their lived experiences reflected in the work of South Asian writers.
 And the homeland natives, like some of us, gain a new perspective on our brethren abroad.
-Widening the lens with which we view identity and redefining what it means to be desi instead of quarrelling over people’s fashion choices.
+Widening the lens through which we view identity and redefining what it means to be desi instead of quarrelling over people’s fashion choices.

 Our selection of reads from South Asian writers covers a variety of genres and styles, something for every literary taste.